-- Microbial Contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic Contaminants, such as salts and metals, which can be naturally occurring, or that result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production and mining or farming operations. - Pesticides and Herbicides, which may come from a variety of sources, such as agriculture, storm water runoff and residential uses. - Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum productions operations, and can also result from gas stations, urban storm runoff and septic systems. - Radioactive Contaminants, which can be naturally-occurring or the result of oil and gas production and mining activities.
+- Microbial Contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic Contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and Herbicides, which may come from a variety of sources such as agriculture, storm water runoff, and residential uses. - Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum productions, and can also result from gas stations, urban storm runoff and septic systems. - Radioactive Contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.

-All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man made.
+All sources of drinking water are subject to potential contamination by substances that are naturally occurring or manmade.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does NOT necessarily indicate that the water poses and health risks.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency Safe Drinking Water Hotline at (800) 426-4791.

 Where does my water come from?
 Between 60-72% of Indiana's population relies on ground water for drinking and household use.
-The Cedar Lake Water Utilities source is the two (2) wells which draw from the Silurian Devonian Carbonate Aquifer system at a depth of 220 feet, south west of pump house.
+The Cedar Lake Water Utilities source is the Silurian Devonian Aquifer.
+The Cedar Lake Water Utility has two (2) wells, located in the Robins Nest Subdivision.